the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 ```

 Initially, Docker will search for this image on Bob's machine.
-When it does not find it, it will _automatically_ search DockerHub, download Alice's image, and open the container with Alice's work and environment on Bob's machine.
+When it does not find it, it will _automatically_ search Docker Hub, download Alice's image, and open the container with Alice's work and environment on Bob's machine.

 (rr-renv-containers-copying)=
 ### Copying Files To And From Containers